Drop off and collection of children policy and procedure

 Medical emergency: An injury or illness that is acute and poses an immediate risk to a person’s life or long-term health.

 Regulatory Authority: The Regulatory Authority is established by the National Law.
 It regulates providers of early childhood education and care services to ensure they protect children’s safety, health and wellbeing and comply with the Child Safe Standards.
-The department is the Regulatory Authority for early childhood services in Victoria under a range of regulatory schemes outlined on its website(opens in a new window).
+From 1 January 2026, the Regulatory Authority for early childhood services in Victoria is the Victorian Early Childhood Regulatory Authority (VECRA) under regulatory schemes outlined on its website.
+VECRA is also the integrated sector regulator of the Child Safe Standards (CSS) for all early childhood services in Victoria.

 Serious incident: For the purposes of the definition of serious incident in section 5(1) of the National Law, each of the following is prescribed as a serious incident: